 What is Myrosinase?

-Myrosinase is an enzyme that is found naturally in broccoli, cauliflower, cabbage, mustard and cress.
+Myrosinase is an enzyme that is found naturally in broccoli, cauliflower, cabbage, mustard and watercress.
 Plants use myrosinase with its co-factor (catalyst) ascorbate in conjunction with glucosinolates as part of their natural defence system against herbivores.
 When an insect starts to eat the plant, this breaks the cell walls which releases myrosinase.
 The myrosinase then combines with glucosinolates, to form substances which can be naturally toxic to herbivores.

 What are Glucosinolates?